To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

 1978 The congregation celebrated one hundred years of grace and blessing on July 16.
 The Reverend James H. Leidholdt preached at the morning service and the Reverend Martin Helmer preached in the afternoon.
 The congregational membership numbered 352 souls with 264 communicant members.

 1980 Reverend Harders accepted a call to Zion Lutheran Church, Pittsburg, KS.
-The Reverend John A. Hofius of McPherson served as vacancy Pastor.
+The Reverend John A. Hofius of McPherson served as vacancy pastor.

-1981 A building proposal for an education and fellowship addition was proposed but tabled due to financial concerns.
+1981 A building proposal for an education and fellowship addition was proposed but was tabled due to financial concerns.

 Reverend Michael Sharp, from Wathena, KS accepted the call to Immanuel.

-On April 1 Immanuel dedicated a new building addition.
+1999 On April 1 Immanuel dedicated a new building addition.
 The congregation utilized the Laborers for Christ program with many congregational members assisting in the work of building this 4500 sq. ft. addition.
-The new addition provided a ground level fellowship hall, 2 two new handicap accessible bathrooms, new kitchen, two new classrooms, new office, a new resource room, and a new custodial storage room.
+The new addition provides a ground level fellowship hall, Pastor's office, resource room, kitchen, two classrooms, two handicap accessible bathrooms, and a custodial storage room.
+Reverend Howard Patton, Kansas District President served as the morning and afternoon preacher.

 2014-15 The Reverend Richard Andrus and The Reverend John Pool serve as the vacancy pastors.

-2018 In January a new kneeling Communion rail installed.
+2018 In January a new kneeling Communion rail was installed.
 In September handicap door openers were installed on the south entrance to Fellowship Hall.

 2019 During the Summer a new flagpole was erected at the cemetery entrance.
 New cemetery plot maps were designed and updated.
 Burials with family links and data were digitized as an Excel spreadsheet and made available via the church website.
 The genealogical records were updated, and the documents scanned and placed on OneDrive for access and backup.
 All documented burials were placed as memorials on the Find-A-Grave.com website with links to family members.
 Photos of the stones and some photos of the individuals along with the grave GPS coordinates were uploaded.
 Some biographies are included in the Find-A-Grave memorials.
+Family members can now update genealogical information and create family links.

 2021 For the first time the Men's Pancake and Sausage Supper is cancelled due to the rising number of COVID-19 infections in the State of Kansas.
 Worship services are Live Streamed via Vimeo for those who preferred not to attend due to the risks of infection.